-In the world of sports, there is the PGA and the start of the US Open in tennis.
+In the world of sports, the US Open Tennis Championship starts on August 29.

 August 1 – Yorkshire Day

-The soccer season restarts this month with the EPL “kicking off” on August 8.
+The soccer season restarts this month with the EPL “kicking off” on the weekend of 13-14 August.

 Down under…it’s a pretty thin month for events.

-…and the Royal Queensland Show in Brisbane (August 12).
+…and the Royal National Agricultural Show Day Queensland (August 10).